jenlun/ticketing/README.md

 2011](http://www.parleys.com/play/514892290364bc17fc56c469/chapter0/related).
 It is a demonstration of how to use the Disruptor to build an event-sourced implemenation of a ticket-master like ticket booking system.

+Ideas:
+* Chronicle to record event log
+* Restore state on restart
+* Different/reliable transport for web -> service
+* New contracts.
+Use SBE or similar?
+* Client specific events, ie confirmed purchase.
+* Process business